ItsFireninja/Bostrum-Simulation/README.md

 # Bostrum Simulation
-An attempt to make a self sustaining simulation. (v1.0)
+An attempt to make a self sustaining simulation.
+(Currently in Alpha Stage)